nethesis/fpp/README.md

 - `APPLE_ENVIRONMENT` can be `production` or `sandbox`
 - `DB_PATH`: path for [Badger](https://github.com/dgraph-io/badger) database
 - `INSTANCE_TOKEN`: a SHA25sum hash string representing a token for this instance.
-   Requests to `/register` token are validated against this token.
+   Requests to `/register` and `/deregister` token are validated against this token.
    This token must be compiled inside each mobile app

 Send a notification using curl, example: